How Much Time to Write Your Text In Calligraphy ~

 Calligraphy done well takes time!
 It takes years of practice to be able to pick up this weird shaped pen and write a consistent and beautiful line of writing!
 The pen I use to do most of my work is a "dip pen" that has a nib with a square cut across the top.
 When someone sees this pen and tries to write with it they have a lot of difficulty making the paint flow!
 You can't press too hard or the ink won't flow

 You have to learn to hold the pen at an angle between 35-45 degrees.
 That's what make the thin parts of the letters, called "hairlines".
 And holding that same angle also creates thick parts of the lines.
 It gives the flowing beauty of the letters that almost look like a ribbon.
 There are very few harsh straight lines in most calligraphic hands.
+The serifs are delicate and organic.
 And it takes a lot of time to practice and learn.

 This is an exemplar of how to form italic calligraphy letters.
 It takes time not just to learn what they look like, but to be able to form these letters consistently!